Pylons/pyramid/docs/tutorials/wiki2/basiclayout.rst

 View Declarations via ``views.py``
 ----------------------------------

-Mapping a :term:`route` to code that will be executed when a match for the route's pattern occurs is done by registering a :term:`view configuration`.
-Our application uses the :meth:`pyramid.view.view_config` decorator to map view callables to each route, thereby mapping URL patterns to code.
+Arguably, the main function of a web framework is mapping each URL patterns, see :term:`route`, to code, see :term:`view callable`, that is executed when the requested URL matches the corresponding :term:`route`.
+Our application uses the :meth:`pyramid.view.view_config` decorator to perform this mapping.

 Open ``tutorial/tutorial/views.py``.
 It should already contain the following: